milwad-dev/laravel-validate/README.md

 # License

-* This package is created and modified by <a href="https://github.com/milwad-dev" target="_blank">Milwad Khosravi</a> for Laravel upper more than 9 and is released under the MIT License.
+* This package is created and modified by <a href="https://github.com/milwad-dev" target="_blank">Milwad Khosravi</a> for Laravel upper more than 9 and has been released under the MIT License.

 # Contributing